MonadicDavidHuang/artificial-intelligence-gym/README.md

-# rusty-artificial-intelligence-gym
+# artificial-intelligence-gym
-Several games implemented from scratch for the training of artificial intelligence.
+Several games implemented from scratch for the training environment of artificial intelligence.